Vic-Warden/Smart-Calendar/docs/planning.md

 - 🔄 Watch a video to learn how to connect a website to a database
 - 🔄 Understanding where saturation comes from
 - ✅ Participate at a presentation
+- ✅ Redo System Architecture to include input, output and text
+- ✅ Redo Data Base with detailed why and how
+- ✅ Redo Requirements

 ### Wednesday 26/02